What to do if you have a complaint

 If you wish to make a formal complaint, then you may do so in accordance with our Complaints Policy.
 Making a complaint will not affect our instructions and the services we provide to you, though it may cause a conflict.
 This is explained in our Complaints Policy.

 This firm and all the solicitors in it are regulated by the Solicitors Regulation Authority.
-If your concern relates to compliance with our professional rules, then you can still ask us to address this directly or through our Complaints Policy.
+If your concern relates to compliance with our professional rules (for example, regarding matters of honesty, protecting any money we hold for you or treating you unfairly because of your age, a disability or another characteristic), then you can still ask us to address this directly or through our Complaints Policy.
 In the alternative, you are entitled to raise your concerns with the Solicitors Regulation Authority directly.
+You can click here for the contact details of the Solicitors Regulation Authority.

 What do to if we cannot resolve your complaint